-If you’ve ever been on a set, you know how important it is to stay quiet when the 1st assistant director signals action.
+If you’ve ever been on a set, you know how important it is to stay quiet when action is called.
 Unfortunately, there are some sounds that can’t be controlled.
-Planes overhead, unexpected cast or crew coughs, or even car horns, all contribute to the need for re-recording sound.
+Planes overhead, a crew member coughs, or even car horns, all contribute to the need for re-recording sound.
 So what is ADR in film and are there any other reasons you might want to use it?

 ADR Meaning in Film

 If the sound is off in your project, it will be hard to miss.
 Getting it just right can make or break the film's success.
 But deciding if you should use ADR is entirely up to you.
 Some filmmakers loath it, while others swear by it, claiming it saved their films.

 In order for you to decide, it’s probably best you know exactly what it is.
 Of course, you can also take some of our tips for recording production sound.
 That way, you might not eliminate ADR outright but it'll help.

 Let's quickly define ADR so we can get to the good stuff — pro-tips on how to execute ADR on your own projects.

 ADR in film is the process of re-recording audio in a more controlled and quieter setting, usually in a studio.
 It involves the re-recording of dialogue by the original actor after filming as a way to improve audio quality or incorporate dialogue changes.